jules2689/trudeau/trudeau/2020-04-17/q_a.md

 On top of that, the wage subsidy allows Canadians -- Canadian workers to continue to receive their salaries and continue to stay connected to their work in the oil and gas sector, which are significant helps for a major industry across this country.
 On top of that, we've been working with the government of Alberta and with industry to look at other things that could be necessary.
 We heard very clearly that the methane regulations that we are bringing in would be a challenge for industry to meet and industry and others can ska that we, therefore, back off on the methane regulations.
-We decided, instead, to lend them money to help them keep them working and so we can continue to fleeting climate change and reduce emissions while keeping people at work.
+We decided, instead, to lend them money to help them keep them working and so we can continue to fee ting climate change and reduce emissions while keeping people at work.
 We've also heard very clearly, and not just from industry, but from municipalities, particularly rural municipalities, landowners across Alberta, that the issue of persistent orphan or inactive wells is a real challenge. and this is an opportunity for US to make sure that  are getting to work in cleaning up their province at the same time as we've gotten commitments by the government of Alberta to strengthen the regulations so we see fewer orphan and inactive wells in the future.
 We've also made credit available for medium-sized oil and gas companies who are facing particular challenges in terms of liquidity right now.